ralphzimmermann/burnbot/website/backend/docs/DATA.md

   - `processing_time_ms`: server processing time in milliseconds
   - `rationale` (optional): 1–2 sentence explanation for why the results match the query (present when LLM reranking is enabled)

+### Event shape

+The `Event` model supports optional geographic coordinates:

+- `latitude`: number | null
+- `longitude`: number | null

+These are read from `data/events.json` when present and are included in favorites responses for mobile map features.